gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/DiogoAntunes/CodeMetrics.md

 As such, these classes built en-mass to implement slight variations of some in-game functionality, when brought to project-scale, will further decrease the overall average (since on a project scale, the denominator should be larger, but, per class, the number of couplings numerator should remain the same).

-While the overall Coupling Factor is low compare to the standards from the reference table (ranging between 7 and 9% with the exception of GNu reference at 2.8%), this seems to be brought on by the many implementations of game content classes like units and bullets with narrow focus classes.
+While the overall Coupling Factor is low compare to the standards from the reference table (ranging between 7 and 9% with the exception of GNU reference at 2.8%), this seems to be brought on by the many implementations of game content classes like units and bullets with narrow focus classes.

 On the other hand, the main logic of the game happens in several classes with strong coupling